Diagnosing Your Headache: Headache Evaluation

-A history of prior headache treatments is also an important part of the headache evaluation.
-Provide your doctor with a history of prior treatments — both prescribed and over-the-counter — for your headaches.
-Tell your doctor what medicines you have taken in the past and what medicines are currently taking.
-Don't hesitate to list them, bring the bottles, or ask your pharmacist for a printout.
+A history of earlier headache treatments is also an important part of the headache evaluation.
+Tell your doctor about all of the treatments you’ve had — both prescribed and over-the-counter medications — for your headaches.
+Tell your doctor what medicines you have taken in the past and what medicines you are currently taking.
+Bring the bottles to the appointment, or ask your pharmacist for a printout.

 Studies performed by other doctors, including X-rays and scans, are very important.
-Bring these to your appointment as well, since it might save time and the need to repeat the tests.
+Bring these to your appointment as well, since it might save time, and you won’t have to take the tests again.

 Physical and neurological examinations

-After completing the headache history portion of the evaluation, the doctor will perform a complete physical and neurological examination.
+After completing the headache history, the doctor will perform a complete physical and neurological examination.
 The doctor will look for signs and symptoms of an illness that might be causing the headaches, such as:

 - Fever or abnormalities in breathing, pulse, or blood pressure